 - Participation is open to teams from 8 up to (and including) 15 years old.

-- Each student team must consist of a minimum of six students up to the whole class.
+- Each student team must consist of a minimum of two students up to the whole class.

 - Each team must be supervised by a teacher or mentor acting as the team’s point of contact with Nordic ESERO.

 - Each team can submit one entry only and each student can only be a member of one team.